awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.Oracle.md

 ## AWS Management Console<a name="USER_UpgradeDBInstance.Oracle.Console"></a>

 To upgrade an Oracle DB instance by using the AWS Management Console, you follow the same procedure as when you modify the DB instance\.
+To upgrade, change the DB engine version\.
 For more detailed instructions, see [Modifying a DB Instance Running the Oracle Database Engine](USER_ModifyInstance.Oracle.md)\.

 ## CLI<a name="USER_UpgradeDBInstance.Oracle.CLI"></a>